dragoncoder047/blog/aaaa/programming/c/pickles.md

 Python is probably the first scripting language to use indentation to delimit blocks of code.
 Python is also bytecode-compiled, so every single function, if statement, loop, etc. is compiled into bytecode and as such all the "colon plus indent" blocks must be valid code.
 Also, only certain constructs can take a block after them, and those cannot be added to.

 However, I realized it would be more than simple to add colon-delimited blocks to a Tcl-like language.
-The way it would work is that when the compiler sees a colon followed by a newline, it treats it like a `{` and begins collecting a string.
+The way it would work is that when the compiler sees a colon followed by a newline, it treats it like a `{`, ends the previous string if any, and begins collecting a new string.
 Except instead of counting the nesting depth of the `{`-`}` pairs, it would simply look at each line's indent level and stop when it detects a dedent.
 The final string would have the leading indentation stripped from each line.
 So these two pieces of code would be equivalent:

 ```tcl
 while {foo} {